Seminar > Aims

 Lessons are extremely interesting not only from the point of view of the active student, but also for other students and listeners, who are also teachers some times, and see how Yehuda is capable to deal with the difficulties of the students with great creativity.

-Following the success of previous editions, the XIII Seminar has become an artistic reference of the clarinet in Europe.
+Following the success of previous editions, the XV Seminar has become an artistic reference of the clarinet in Europe.

 SCHOOLARSHIP AT UNIVERSITY OF SOUTHERN CALIFORNIA

-At the end of the meeting of the XIII International Clarinet Seminar, there will be the possibility that Professor Yehuda Gilad will select a talented clarinetist to continue clarinet studies at the University of Southern of California (USC) in Los Angeles during the next courses.
+At the end of the meeting of the XV International Clarinet Seminar, there will be the possibility that Professor Yehuda Gilad will select a talented clarinetist to continue clarinet studies at the University of Southern of California (USC) in Los Angeles during the next courses.
 It will be the student responsibility to follow the regular admission process that USC establishes for international students.
 The student might be recipient of a partial scholarship from USC in accordance to the degree that he or she would attend.

 During the Seminar the organization might schedule recitals where the students will perform the music worked during the seminar.

 Applying for the seminar and once the students are accepted to participate in the Seminar, students give the organization permission and allow them to take pictures or make recordings during lessons and recitals with educational purposes.